kmorgado/SuperMetroidFusionPrime3/README.md

 SuperMetroidFusionPrime3
 ========================

-Dumb Project I did in college
+Little Project I did in Fullsail.
+You can check it out and build to your hearts desire.
+Only prerequisite is Direct X 9.